tibs/pyconuk2019-notes/README.rst

 style code dojo before, and because people who did go reported it as great fun.
 But I was definitely beginning to lag by this point, and it was nice just to go out to dinner somewhere away from the conference.

+(The repository with what people did in the dojo is at https://github.com/PyconUK/dojo19.)

 ------------------------------------------------------------------------------